 Wings for a nation

-The following is an excerpt from The Creation of Wealth, RM Lala's celebrated story of the House of Tata.
-It was written in 1981
+The following is an excerpt from The Creation of Wealth, RM Lala's celebrated story of the House of Tata published in 1981

 Tatas represent the spirit of adventure — Mahama Gandhi